Yon-Sunjawn-Marten/hsc-open-script-api/data/sapien_rules.md

 **Your scripts will not execute AT ALL if any of these are a return type.
 Built in functions are exempt.**

 Sapien stack is sensitive to repeated function calls within a single branch.
 I don't think this applies to built-in scripts.
 1. You will get a stack overflow --- siliently --- and the thread will stop executing.
-Other scripts will continue running normally.
+Other threads will continue running normally.